 Representation techniques for presentations are completely free, and may include two and three-dimensional drawings, pictures of models, sketches, renderings, etc., as determined by each participant to best put forth his or her design scheme.
 Presentations will be evaluated by the jury not only on the quality of the project, but also on the clarity and quality of the presentation.

-Please note: Winner must be present at the April 11, 2019 Gala Awards Event in order to collect prize.*
+Please note: Winner must be present at the Gala Awards Event on April 24th in order to collect prize.

 Independent furnishings and antiques dealer shops and showrooms

 The prize will be awarded based on overall excellence of design scheme.
 The jury will take into consideration the creativity of the proposed scheme, attention to the functional requirements of the program, and the response to the site and the architectural setting.